OpenPeeDeeP/depguard/README.md

 ```

 - `type` can be either `whitelist` or `blacklist`.
 This check is case insensitive.
+If not specified the default is `blacklist`.
 - `packages` is a list of packages for the list type specified.
 - Set `includeGoRoot` to true if you want to check the list against standard lib.
+If not specified the default is false.

 ## Gometalinter